5 recommended spots around Kameido Station on the JR Sobu Line!

 A base for transmitting Kameido's chic history and culture to the world!

 Kameido Umeyashiki was originally the "Seika-an" villa of Iseya Hikouemon, a merchant in the Edo period.
 It was called "Umeyashiki" because of the many plum trees planted in the garden.
 Mitsukuni Mito, who visited the area after hearing of its reputation, was struck by the tree's resemblance to a reclining dragon and gave it the name "Garyubai" (literally, "reclining dragon plum").
 The famous "Garyubai" tree is depicted in Ukiyoe artist Hiroshige Utagawa's masterpiece "Meisho Edo hyakkei" (One hundred Famous Views of Edo).
-The Kameido Umeyashiki, popularly known as "Kameido Umeyashiki," was the subject of many ukiyoe paintings, including "Kameido Umeyashiki" in "Meisho Edo Hyakkei" (One Hundred Famous Views of Edo) painted in 1857 by the ukiyoe master Hiroshige Utagawa, which was copied in the Edo period by the famous Vincent Van Gogh (in his "Japanese Hobby: Plum Blossoms" (1887)).
+The Kameido Umeyashiki, which became popular under the name "Kameido Umeyashiki," has been the subject of many ukiyoe paintings, including "Kameido Umeyashiki" in "Meisho Edo Hyakkei" (One Hundred Famous Views of Edo), which was painted by Ukiyoe master Hiroshige Utagawa in 1857 and copied by the famous Vincent Van Gogh (in his "Nihon Hobby: Plum Blossoms" (1887)).
 The Koto Ward is a city of water transportation.

 Kameido is known for its Edo faceting!

-Recommended spots around Kameido Station on the JR Sobu Line (5) You can see Koto City, the city of water transportation, at a glance!
+Recommended spots around Kameido Station on the JR Sobu Line (5) You can see Koto-ku, the city of water transportation, at a glance!
 Nakagawa Funambanjo Museum】 【Nakagawa Funambanjo Museum

 Located along the old Nakagawa River (by Nakagawa Ohashi Bridge)!